linode/docs/docs/security/securing-your-server.md

     # llow metrics to be provided Longview
     -A OUTPUT -d longview.linode.com -j ACCEPT

-The above rules applies *only to IPv4*.
-Now we need a rule set for IPv6.
-Since it's not usually used on a webserver, we'll deny all of it.
+The above rules can be used for both IPv4 and IPv6 (though IPv6 generally meeds more ICMP capabilities than what's given).
+However, since IPv6 is not usually used on a webserver, we'll deny all of it.
 If your server has an IPv6 address, you would not want to do this.

     *filter